 Avoid "common knowledge" within the discipline.
 Instead, cite articles that reported specific results relevant to your study.

-Be specific.
-Don't just say "Increased commercial development and urbanization is altering the natural makeup of the landscape..", but rather something with quantitative data to back it up: "Since 2000, 456,000 acres of forest, barren land, and grassland have been urbanized...."
+Don't just say "Drought is negatively impacting the economy.", but rather something with quantitative data to back it up: "In 2012, drought caused the state of California to lose \$25 million due to..."